-New headphones to tune into as lockdowns lift
+New headphones to tune into

 Spending more time at home can be the perfect opportunity to rediscover your music collection with a pair of high-quality headphones